 Emisar D18 review 18*SST20 (14,000 lumens)

-The Emisar D18 is available with a few different kind of LED configurations.
+The Emisar D18 is available with a few different kinds of LED configurations.
 The one I got is the 4000K SST20 CRI95 and is supposed to be 10,000 Lumens.
 Hence the MFG specification list of the light showing 10,000 Lumens, while the heading of the page shows 14,000 Lumens.
 This is what the light is shown for, MAX Lumens.
 Since I wanted to try Hi CRI SST20 LEDs, mine is supposed to be 10,000 lumens instead of 14,000.
-Just so you understand.
+So that you understand.

 Hank at Intl-outdoor is a true flashoholic.
 Big brands don’t offer such a wide variety of LED choices and tints.
 Besides that, it uses firmware that was written by a flashoholic, so the distance between the manufacturer and user is very very close!
 Not many brands have such a close relationship!

 - Carry strap

 |Review date||April 2019|

 Handling of the light and knurling